 The yin yang sign is called a Taijitu or Taiji diagram.
 It represents the philosophy and principles of positive and negative or opposite energies such as male and female.
 The word taijitu means diagram of the supreme ultimate.

-In Yin and Yang, Two Halves Make a Whole
+Black and White Areas: Two Halves Make a Whole

 This sign of yin and yang is a divided circle of two tear-drop shapes of opposite colors - black and white.
 The right side, black, descends while the left side, white, ascends, creating a clockwise pattern of motion.
-Since the circle is whole, these two halves cannot be complete without the other.
+Since the circle is whole, each of these halves is incomplete without the other.
 Both halves of the symbol are curved, and this creates a sense of movement as the halves narrow into a tail-like effect.
 Yang, the left side, is white while the yin, the right side, is black.
 This represents the opposite qualities of the two energies.

 - White represents enlightenment.

 - Black symbolizes its direct opposite, or delusion.

 Dots in the Center: Neither Is Absolute

 Nothing is ever totally yin or totally yang.
 Rather, the elements cyclically flow from one to the other, each always containing a bit of its opposite as shown by the opposite colored dots on either half of the symbol.
 This tiny inner circle matches the opposite half.
 It symbolizes how each side is dependent upon the other for its existence.
 The smaller circle also depicts transformation realized from the co-existence and dependency upon each other.
 It's a perfect sign to demonstrate how everything is connected and nothing is solitary in life.
 Each person, animal, plant, element and so on depends upon the others for its existence.
 Nothing can exist by itself.

 Teardrop Shaped Halves: Yin and Yang Flow Into One Another